-Students will learn the fundamentals of agriculture, focusing on crop production and business.
-Emphasis is placed on entrepreneurial and field training.
+Students will learn the principles of organization and management in agricultural businesses and the application of these principles in agricultural production.
 Students will also learn the basic principles of our economic system and government policies and programs relating to agriculture.

-Graduates should qualify for a variety of jobs in agricultural businesses such as equipment, feed, and agricultural supply sales; store management; farm operations; wholesale and retail produce management; nursery operations; and environmental and agricultural education.
+Graduates should qualify for a variety of jobs in agricultural businesses such as equipment, feed, and agricultural supply sales, store managers, farm operations, and office managers of agricultural products marketing firms.